Mark Jindrak: Japan and Consejo Mundial de Lucha Libre (2006–2009)

 Following his departure from WWE, Jindrak toured New Japan Pro-Wrestling in 2006, where he was primarily used as a low-carder.
 He did, however, pick up a surprise win over long-time veteran Osamu Nishimura during the tour.
 Soon after, Jindrak began working for the Japanese promotion HUSTLE as "Sodom", teaming with Gomorrah.

 In late 2006, Jindrak began working for the Mexican promotion Consejo Mundial de Lucha Libre under the name Marco Corleone.
 As a part of his new ring name, which he derived from The Godfather, Corleone also accentuated his Italian American heritage as a part of his new gimmick, which included allying with fellow WCW and WWE alumnus Johnny Stamboli.
 Initially a rudo (heel), Corleone turned into a technico (face) because of crowd support.
-In 2008, it was announced that Jindrak had been officially banned from performing at wrestling shows in Tijuana, Mexico, for a year due to pulling down the tights of his opponent during a match.
+In 2008, it was announced that Jindrak had been officially banned from performing at wrestling shows in Tijuana, Mexico, for a year due to him pulling his tights down exposing his buttocks to Damien 666.